diepvantien/TikTok-Original-Video-Downloader/README.md

 ### Step 1: Import Links to IDM

 **Method A: From Clipboard**
-1. Copy the links (using the "Copy All Links" button in the extension)
+1. Copy the links (using the "Copy All Links" button in the extension or script UI)
 2. Open IDM
 3. Click **Tasks** > **Add Batch Download From Clipboard**